Plymouth Water Line Replacement

 Your water line delivers a steady flow of clean water essential for drinking, cooking, cleaning, and other daily activities.
 This underground pipe connects your property to the municipal water supply or a private well.
 Your water line may need to be replaced when it becomes too old, damaged, or inefficient to function properly.

-At Horton Plumbing, Heating, Cooling, & Remodeling, we can service, repair, and replace water lines on residential and commercial properties.
+At Horton Plumbing, Heating & Cooling, we can service, repair, and replace water lines on residential and commercial properties.
 With extensive experience and advanced tools, we can complete water line replacements with a focus on efficiency, safety, and quality results.
 Our plumbing experts also prioritize minimizing disruption from start to finish and comprehensive site cleanup.
 We are available 24/7 for water line emergencies and offer same-day availability.

 If you need water line replacement in Plymouth or anywhere in Southeast Michigan, call (734) 336-1339 or contact us online to request a free estimate.
 Ask about our financing options.